LiviuCP/Matrix/README.md

 4) From the cloned Fractions repo, subdirectory FractionLib copy the .h files to Fractions/include
 5) In the .pro file of TypeDependentTests uncomment the FractionMatrixTests subproject
 6) Build and run FractionMatrixTests

+1.3.
+Using the Matrix library within an application

+The below instructions are not necessarily the only solution but the one I've been using/testing so far.
+It assumes you are using Qt Creator as IDE and Git as VCS.
+For other setups different workarounds would be required.

+Please follow these steps:

+1) Download the Matrix repository as submodule in a "third-party" directory belonging to your application.
+For more details regarding submodules please check: https://git-scm.com/book/en/v2/Git-Tools-Submodules
+2) Add following paths to your INCLUDEPATH project variable in any project you wish to include the Matrix code:

+[PATH TO THIRD-PARTY DIR]/Matrix/MatrixLib/Matrix [PATH TO THIRD-PARTY DIR]/Matrix/MatrixLib/Utils

+3) #include "matrix.h" (and/or any other file belonging to MatrixLib/Matrix) into the code files where it is required.
+4) Update your code as per requirements and build the project

+Note: please do NOT directly #include any of the files belonging to MatrixLib/Utils into your code files!
+These are only meant for internal use by the Matrix library.

 2. ESSENTIAL FUNCTIONALITY